malda-protocol/malda-lending/docs/src/src/Operator/Operator.sol/contract.Operator.md

 Set borrow caps for given mToken markets.

 Borrowing that brings total borrows to or above borrow cap will revert.
+A value of 0 corresponds to unlimited borrowing.

 ```solidity